abeyene/SampleRBCBankingApp/README.md

 ### Versioning

-We use git for version control
+We use git for version control.

 ### License

 This project is licensed under the GNU General Public License.
-For more details, see [License.txt](License.md)
+For more details, see [License.txt](License.md).

 ### Acknowledgments